Illustration of an HDD rig with a stone wall in the background

 HDD Rigs in operation

-With horizontal directional drilling rigs from Herrenknecht, pipelines can be installed under rivers and infrastructures quickly, economically and with minimal impact on the environment.
-Examples of pipeline applications include the transport of oil, gas or wastewater as well as district heating, high-voltage power lines, cable bundles for telecommunications and much more.
-HDD Rigs are versatile and are mainly used in stable loose soils and consolidated rock.
+With horizontal directional drilling rigs from Herrenknecht, pipelines and protective pipes can be installed under rivers and infrastructures quickly, cost-effectively and with minimal impact on the environment.
+Examples of pipeline applications include oil and gas, hydrogen and CO2, water and sewage, district heating, high-voltage power lines, cable bundles and much more.

 Functional principle